A powerful bomb has ripped through a police headquarters in Egypt's Nile Delta region, killing at least 15 people and wounding 130 others.

 In Mansoura, witnesses said rampaging crowds torched buildings and shops thought to belong to Brotherhood supporters.
 Others burned an empty tourist bus, saying they earlier witnessed one of its passengers flashing a pro-Islamist hand gesture.

-Egyptian Information Minister Mohamed Ibrahim visited the blast site and said the attack was an attempt to affect the country's constitutional referendum set to take place next month.
+Egyptian Information Minister Mohamed Ibrahim visited the blast site and said the attack was an attempt to derail the country's constitutional referendum set to take place next month.

 "Just yesterday we arrested four activists who have confessed to some of these incidents, and they are now aware that we are taking measures against them.
 And all of these incidents are an attempt to create a diversion and to terrorize people because of the referendum.
 But I want to reassure people entirely that there is a plan in place in cooperation with the armed forces to protect all of the election centers at the highest level.
-And God willing the day will pass peacefully."
+And, God willing, the day will pass peacefully," said Ibrahim.